Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

-The Riemann curvature however --- in the role of the Faraday tensor $F$ --- is not a suitable quantity to consider in this setting, and cannot be expected to decay; indeed de Sitter is a \emph{constant curvature space}.
-A central idea in this work is to pass from the Riemannian curvature $R$ to the \emph{conformal Weyl curvature} $W$, which for any solution to \eqref{eq:eve:lambda:intro} is related to $R$ by\footnote{In Section~\ref{sec:desitter:geometry} we will recall that de Sitter is in fact \emph{conformally flat}.
+The Riemann curvature however --- in the role of the Faraday tensor $F$ --- is not a suitable quantity to consider in this setting, and cannot be expected to decay; indeed the de Sitter solution is a \emph{constant curvature space}.
+In this work we pass from the Riemannian curvature $R$ to the \emph{conformal Weyl curvature} $W$, which for any solution to \eqref{eq:eve:lambda:intro} is related to $R$ by\footnote{de Sitter space is in fact \emph{conformally flat}.
 The passing from $R$ to $W$ can thus be thought of as a renormalisation of the curvature by its de Sitter values.
 Note also that for $\Lambda=0$ the Weyl and Riemann curvature coincide, and thus play a notably different role only in the cosmological setting.}

 and thus also satisfies

 The conformal Weyl curvature is \emph{the} prototypical Weyl field $W$ in the sense of \cite{ch:kl} and its algebraic properties allow us to construct energies using the \emph{Bel-Robinson tensor} $Q(W)$, which can be viewed as a generalisation of the energy-momentum tensor of electromagnetic theory.
 A key advantage of this approach is then that certain methods developed for the treatment of the linear equation \eqref{eq:wave:intro} --- in particular our understanding of the decay mechanism for solution to \eqref{eq:wave:intro} in the cosmological region --- carry over to the study of solutions to \eqref{eq:bianchi:W:intro}.
 We will elaborate on this in more detail in Section~\ref{sec:intro:proof}.